14 Things to Do in Cappadocia | Ultimate Guide

 Things to do in Cappadocia: Ride a Hot Air Balloon Ride

 Riding the hot air balloon is one of the main reasons why Cappadocia is such a popular destination worldwide.
 Flying over the valleys and seeing these weird-shaped rock formations is a magical experience.
 In Cappadocia hot air balloon ride happens during sunrise every day all year round.

 It heavily depends on suitable weather conditions.
 On our visit to Cappadocia, the weather was not great, and most of the rides were canceled.
 Balloons flew on our last morning, so instead of taking the ride, we preferred to watch them from Goreme Panoramic Viewpoint.

-You can book the ride in advance; there are plenty of travel agencies offering rides or ask at the reception of the hotel once you get there.
+You can book the ride in advance; there are plenty of travel agencies offering rides or ask at the hotel’s reception once you get there.
 Hot air balloon ride price varies and starts from $150 per person.
 The tour includes pick-up from your hotel, transportation to the take-off area, a glass of a beverage at the end, and transportation back to the hotel.
-But to ease you the hassle, here are some of the tours I recommend:
+But to ease the hassle, here are some of the tours I recommend: